rckbrcls/inventy/README.md

 ## 👩‍👦 Inspiration

 This app was born from a personal story — it was originally created to help a friend’s mom manage her small store with ease.
-She needed a solution that didn’t require technical skills but still offered powerful features to track and organize her stock. **Mommy’s Stock HUB** was built to be **simple**, **friendly**, and **practical** — like a digital assistant in her pocket, making her everyday tasks easier and more efficient.
+She needed a solution that didn’t require technical skills but still offered powerful features to track and organize her stock. **Inventy** was built to be **simple**, **friendly**, and **practical** — like a digital assistant in her pocket, making her everyday tasks easier and more efficient.

 ---